jinghuazhao/GWAS-course/V/README.md

 [SSGAC](https://www.thessgac.org/). `The SSGAC is a cooperative enterprise among medical researchers and social scientists that coordinates genetic association studies for social science outcomes and provides a platform for interdisciplinary collaboration and cross-fertilization of ideas.
 The SSGAC also tries to promote the collection of harmonized and well-measured phenotypes.`.

+**Case studies**

+A SpiroMeta call for HRC imputation data contribution is shown in [SpiroMeta](../SpiroMeta) directory.

+An example for rare variant analysis are available from the [GLGC-GIANT](../GLGC-GIANT) directory.

 ### Exercises

 13:30pm -- 17:30pm

 **TASKS**

-A SpiroMeta call for HRC imputation data contribution is shown in [SpiroMeta](../SpiroMeta) directory.

-An example for rare variant analysis are available from the [GLGC-GIANT](../GLGC-GIANT) directory.

 **Suggested reading**